fast-af/developer-portal-starter/developer-portal/fast-api-fastjs.md

 Once the user has clicked the Fast Checkout button, the Fast popup window will have launched and the user can continue with their checkout.
 While this is going on, you can listen for fast.js `postMessage` events if you want to keep up with the status of the order on your frontend.

-- `Buy Now - Button Clicked` is emited when "Fast Checkout" button clicked on poduct page.
+- `Buy Now - Button Clicked` is emitted when the "Fast Checkout" button is clicked on the product page.
-- `Checkout Cart - Button Clicked` is emited when "Fast Checkout" button clicked on cart page.
+- `Checkout Cart - Button Clicked` is emitted when the "Fast Checkout" button is clicked on the cart page.

 Both these events emit: